 Medical education requires that the accumulation of scientific knowledge be accompanied by the simultaneous acquisition of skills and professional attitudes and behavior.
 The faculty has a responsibility to society to matriculate and graduate the best possible podiatric physicians, and thus admission to medical school has been offered to those who present the highest qualifications for the study and practice of podiatric medicine.
-Technical standards presented below are prerequisite for admission, continued enrollment, and graduation from Barry University's Podiatric Medicine Program.
+Technical standards presented below are prerequisite for admission, continued enrollment, and graduation from Barry University's Podiatric Medicine and Surgery Program.
+A student may be dismissed from the School of Graduate Medical Sciences for noncompliance with any of the technical standards noted below.
 All courses in the curriculum are required in order to develop essential skills required to become a competent podiatric physician.